 The phone looks clean and has a super professional look to it; we found it to be extremely grippy and would almost stick to our workstation resulting in us hardly ever dropping the phone.

-Its practical design and durability mean it is a usable in almost any environment, however the poor camera performance does pull the device down as a whole and photographers will not be a fan.
+Its practical design and durability mean it is useful in almost any environment, however, the poor camera performance does pull the device down as a whole and photographers will not be a fan.

 The Key2 does also lack in performance, gamers will really struggle to play any demanding games on this device.

 Now because the Blackberry Key 2 is not waterproof, it means you will need to be careful when using the phone around water.

 For business purposes, though the phone is great, it has some cool features allowing you to keep all your tasks in order and is super practical.

 The Blackberry Key 2 is certainly not a cheap blackberry phone, however it is super stylish and offers some impressive specs.Blackberry Key2 64GB Single-SIM Display, Android 8.1, Octa-Core, 12MP+12MP Dual] - QWERTZ - black